Can Dry Skin Cause Itchy Bumps? Skin Conditions with Dry Skin, Itch and Bumps

 Can Dry Skin Cause Itchy Bumps?

 Having one or two little dry spots on your skin may be not a big problem.
 But what if you also spot itchy bumps?
 Can dry skin cause itchy bumps?
 Is it a bad sign of a fatal disease?
 You shouldn’t be worry if you find yourself in this condition.
 It all has a cure once you know the cause.
 But not all of skin problems include itchy bumps on the symptom.
-But there are several skin condition which cause dry skin with itchy bumps.
+But there are several skin condition which cause dry skin with tiny red itchy bumps.

 Eczema is one of the answer to the question can dry skin cause itchy bumps.
 It’s also called atopic dermatitis.
 It usually begin in early childhood and gets chronic over year if it’s untreated.